No matter what type of roadmap you build, you likely encounter dependencies at some point in time.

 Example: Strategic dependencies

-Imagine the scenario where your company has a strategic initiative to increase e-commerce opportunities globally, and your product plays an integration part in that effort.
+Imagine the scenario where your company has a strategic initiative to increase e-commerce opportunities globally, and your product plays an integral part in that effort.
 You would likely create a strategic initiative that rolls up to the company initiative to show the alignment throughout your organization.

 Example: Feature impacts milestones